-Featured during Festa Junina and performed across Brazil, the forró dance ranges from slow and intimate shuffles to fastpaced footwork with jumps.
-Forró music features the accordion. triangle, acoustic guitar, zabumba (drum), and pandeiro (handheld drum similar to a tambourine).
+Featured during Festa Junina and performed across Brazil, the forró dance ranges from slow and intimate shuffles to fast-paced footwork with jumps.
+Forró music features the accordion, triangle, acoustic guitar, zabumba (drum), and pandeiro (hand-held drum similar to a tambourine).
 While traditional lyrics focused on life's hardships, today, lyrics vary and are more romantic.
 Luiz Gonzaga and Solange Almeida are famous forró artists.
-Originating in Salvador, axé is a blend of musical styles. such as reggae, salsa, and forró, featuring upbeat Afro-Brazilian percussion and electric guitars.
-Today, axé is performed in and rural workers in the North, the performance mocks upperclass society with a story of the death and resurrection of a colorfully decorated ox that represents a colonial master.
+Originating in Salvador, axé is a blend of musical styles, such as reggae, salsa, and forró, featuring upbeat Afro-Brazilian percussion and electric guitars.
+Todav. axé is performed in and rural workers in the North, the performance mocks upperclass society with a story of the death and resurrection of a colorfully decorated ox that represents a colonial master.

-Bahia's Carnival, Some famous axé artists are Daniela Mercury and Ivete Sangalo.
+Bahia's Carnival.
+Some famous axé artists are Daniela Mercury and Ivete Sangalo.

 Often performed as a play, bumba-meu-boi is an 18th-century story told through song and dance.
-Created bv lower-class enslaved
+Created by lower-class enslaved

 Samba: This iconic dance first originated in 17th-century Afro-Brazilian communities in Bahia, where enslaved Africans and their descendants mixed percussion techniques and traditional folk music.
 In the 1900s, samba developed into samba de morro (samba from the hills) in Rio de Janeiro favelas (shanty towns - see p.
 2 of Family and Kinship).
 Typical traditional instruments include the ganzá (rattle), agogô (bells), and many drums, such as the pandeiro and surdo (bass drum).
 Lyrics vary from political to Carnival themes.
-The genre gained popularity in the late 1960s, led by artists like Cartola, Zeca Pagodinho, dancers wear extravagant themed outfits while dancing and competing.
+The genre gained popularity in the late 1960s. led by artists like Cartola.
+Zeca Pagodinho.

 Nelson Cavaquinho, and Guilherme de Brito.
 Samba dance is characterized by its simple steps and body tilts that correspond to the beat of the music.
 Since the music tempo and beat differ by region, dance movements and pace vary.
-Today, escolas de samba (samba schools) perform during Carnival, where many
+Today, escolas de samba (samba schools) perform during Carnival, where many dancers wear extravagant theme outfits while dancing and competing.